Major in Government

 A call for applications from interested juniors is issued in the fall.
 The Honors Program begins in the spring semester of junior year.
 Note: Students studying abroad in the spring of their junior year are not eligible for the Honors Program.

-Prerequisites for the program include a declared government major and a minimum GPA of 3.5 overall and in government courses.
+Prerequisites for the program include a declared government major, completion of the four foundational courses, full-time enrollment, and a minimum GPA of 3.5 overall and in government courses.

 In the initial semester, students take an advanced seminar in Political Theory—which satisfies the requirement for a second political theory course in the major—and GOVT-201: Analysis of Political Data (unless they have already taken the course).
 Students prepare a thesis proposal in the fall of their senior year, in the Honors Research Seminar, and complete the thesis, in a three-credit tutorial with their mentor, in the spring.
 The thesis satisfies the requirement for a Department Seminar.
 All four required Honors courses count as electives for the major.